ianmaclarty/amulet/sphinx/math.rst

 result is the matrix product of the matrix and column vector, which is another column vector.

-The ``/`` operator also works, although the second argument should be a matrix, not a vector.
-Dividing by a matrix is the same as multiplying by the inverse of the matrix.
+The ``/`` operator also works when both arguments are matrices and is equivalent to multiplying by the first matrix by the inverse of the second.

 .. figure:: screenshots/screenshot2.jpg
    :alt: